 Water Details, Fishing, and Wildlife

 Lake Wimico is a thriving freshwater lake surrounded by woods and grass.
-The lake is loaded with almost all types of fish like shellcracker, crappies, bass, and bream.
-Furthermore, saltwater species are also available at certain times of the year.
+The lake has almost all types of fish, like shellcracker, crappies, bass, and bream.
+Furthermore, saltwater species, like trout, flounder, and redfish, are available at certain times of the year.
+But with all this selection, there are no peacock bass, snakehead, or clown knife fish.
 Being accessible to the public, some fishermen admit to catching stingrays, while some say they’ve sighted a few bull sharks in the area.

 Locals and veteran anglers familiar with the lake can recognize fish’s scent, especially during the bedding season.

-The lake is also a habitat for many other animals and Florida wildlife such as eagles, alligators, turtles, and snakes.
-Lake Wimico is a protected wildlife management area that created a refuge for residents and migratory wildlife, including some state and federally listed imperiled species, including birds such as the Bald Eagle and the Osprey.
-These are some of the things you might want to note if you plan to visit the area.
+The lake is also a habitat for many other animals and Florida wildlife, such as eagles, alligators, turtles, and snakes.
+Lake Wimico is a protected wildlife management area that created a refuge for residents and migratory wildlife, including some state and federally-listed imperiled species, including birds such as the Bald Eagle and the Osprey.
+If you plan to visit the area, you might want to note these things.